ryankinney33/ece477/lab1/README.md

 # ECE 477 Lab 1
 ## Part A
-Prints the sizes of the data types in decimal and hex:
+Prints the sizes of the data types:
 ```c
 char
 short